Correction of Lateral Displacement / Lateral Implant Malposition

 Like inferior implant migration which is due to the breast crease migrating downward, lateral implant malposition with the lateral breast crease too far laterally will produce a deformity that will compromise the aesthetic appearance of the breast and possibly warrant surgical correction.

 The patient is marked in the standing position.
 If the lateral crease is displaced further laterally, notation is made of the current and desired position of the crease.
-Unlike isolated lower pole stretch in the lower breast where excess skin can be removed with the incision hidden in the lower breast crease, excising the extra breast tissue on the side of the breast is not an option because the scar would be very noticeable.
+Unlike isolated lower pole stretch in the lower breast where excess skin can be removed with the incision hidden in the lower breast crease, excising the extra breast tissue on the side of the breast is not an option because a new scar would be required which would be very noticeable.
 A compromise must be made and the lateral breast crease is moved inwards somewhat.

 At surgery, an incision is made through the previous scar and the implant is removed for the time being and placed aside.
 The inner surface of the breast pocket is lined with a thin scar tissue capsule.
-The other edge of the breast pocket needs to be pleated to the chest wall.
+The other edge of the breast pocket needs to be re-attached to the chest wall.
 A capsulorraphy is performed to suture the capsule from one side to the chest wall to close off some of the pocket.
 Occasionally, the capsular tissue is thin and will not hold sutures very well, so the repair will not hold.
+Sometimes a flap of capsular tissue is elevated from the chest wall and sutured to the underside of the lateral breast.
 Galaflex mesh sutured over the repair will add an extra layer of strength and support while it is healing.
 The Galaflex mesh will last for about two to three years, during which time the body will produce an additional three millimeters of extra tissue where the Galaflex mesh was placed, giving a more permanent solution to the repair.
 When the Galaflex mesh is absorbed by the body, the new tissue remains forever.
-This is a way to bioengineer extra tissue, while reducing the risk of failure of the repair.
+This is a way to bio-engineer extra tissue, while reducing the risk of failure of the repair.

 A word of caution – I would NOT recommend replacing the implant with a larger one to “take up the extra room in the breast pocket” – this will just lead to further tissue stretch and thinning of breast tissue, thereby worsening the deformity.